shaunlebron/how-we-made-a-game/textures.md

 has a number of rows and columns.
 It consists of uniformly-sized cells to house separate textures.

-The example below is a texture containing a table of smaller textures.
+The example below is a texture containing a table of smaller textures used for our menu (created by [game-icons.net](http://game-icons.net)).
 Notice that each cell is the same size.

 ![texture-table](img/texture-table.png)